Technology

 Graph databases

 When discussing the graph technology landscape, graph databases are the logical place to start.
-Graph databases are foundational for the adoption of graph technology.
+Graph databases have been foundational for the adoption of graph technology.
 These systems help organizations tackle the technical challenges of storing complex connected data and extracting insights from very large datasets.
-If you have a graph application, chances are that you will require a graph DB.
+If you have a graph application, in many circumstances you will require a graph DB.

 And as with any newer technology sector, the space is still shifting.
 Some of the most recent changes are related to query languages.
 Graph Query Language Standard (GQL), a standardized query language for property graphs, was released in April 2024.
+It is now being used by various providers, including Graph in Microsoft Fabric and Google Cloud Spanner Graph.
 And Property Graph Query Language (PGQL) is a standard built on top of SQL, that brings graph queries to SQL databases.

 Finally, we are seeing more and more SaaS offerings among graph databases.